The Case for Sustainable Meat Production

 "Nicolette Hahn Niman, a lawyer, vegetarian and cattle rancher, serves up a well-argued defense of an American icon: the hamburger.
 Passionate and persuasive, Hahn Niman delivers a tough-minded critique of industrial animal operations along with an eloquent case on behalf of pasture-raised beef.
 The good news?
 It's safe to eat steak again--so long as you know where it comes from."

 —Marc Gunther, editor-at-large, Guardian Sustainable Business US

 The manifesto of an environmental lawyer and vegetarian turned cattle rancher

-Defending Beef is simultaneously a book about big issues and ideas and the personal tale of the author, who starts out as a skeptical vegetarian and eventually becomes involved with sustainable ranching.
-She shows how dispersed, grass based, smaller-scale farms can and should become the basis for American food production.
-And while no single book could definitively answer the thorny question of how to feed the Earth’s growing population, Defending Beef makes the case that, whatever the world’s future food system looks like, livestock can and must be part of the solution.
+While no single book can definitively answer the thorny question of how to feed the Earth’s growing population, Defending Beef makes the case that, whatever the world’s future food system looks like, cattle and beef can and must be part of the solution.